BarzinL/qemu-aarch64-almalinux9/README.md

 # QEMU for AArch64 on AlmaLinux 9

 This repository contains a pre-built version of QEMU 9.1.1 for emulating AArch64 (ARM64) architecture on AlmaLinux 9.
-This binary has been compiled and tested in an AlmaLinux 9 (aarch64) environment.
+This binary has been compiled and tested in an AlmaLinux 9 (x86_64) environment using WSL.

 ## Features